tobychadderton1/tobychadderton1/README.md

 and Computer Science in general.

-I generally use this GitHub profile to store hobby projects that I worked on with friends and personal Apps, Utilities and Games that I have programmed.
+I generally use this GitHub profile to store hobby projects that I worked on with friends as well as Applications, Utilities and Games that I have programmed.